+- A copy of the V5 registration form

-- A copy of the habitation service handbook displaying a complete and up to date service history - A cheque for £50 made payable to Elddis.
+- A copy of the habitation service handbook displaying a complete and up to date service history

+- A cheque for £50 made payable to Elddis.

 Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.